sethvs/sthVault/docs/en-us/Set-sthVaultProperty.md

 Properties can be of three types: **PlainText**, **SecureString**, and **Credential**.

 You can use the **-PlainText**, **-SecureString**, and **-Credential** parameters to specify needed vaules.
-Each of these parameters accepts **HashTable** as an argument, which contains the Name-Vaule pairs.
+Each of these parameters accepts **HashTable** as an argument, which contains the Name-Value pairs.

 ## PARAMETERS